PhilippHGerber/textf/README.md

 ![image](https://github.com/PhilippHGerber/textf/raw/main/images/textf.png)

+> **⚠️ Important:**
+> Textf is designed for inline styling only and is not a full Markdown renderer.
+It doesn't support block elements like lists, headings, or images.

 ## Overview

 Textf provides basic text formatting capabilities similar to a subset of Markdown syntax, focusing exclusively on inline styles.
 It's designed for situations where you need simple text formatting without the overhead of a full Markdown rendering solution.